-Whether it is $50,000 or $100,000 in student loan debt you are facing, a debt load that large seems insurmountable.
-Unfortunately, if you are facing this much debt when you get out of college you are not alone.
+Whether it is $50,000 or $100,000 in student loan debt you are facing, or 2nd mortgage loans you are trying to pay off, a debt load that large seems insurmountable.
+Unfortunately, if you are facing this much debt when you get out of college, you are not alone.

 Over 43 million borrowers own a piece of this pie, with the vast majority carrying balances of $25,000 or less.
-Then there’s the college graduates who borrowed so much money they could have bought a ranch house in the Midwest instead.
+Then there are the college graduates who borrowed so much money they could have bought a ranch house in the Midwest instead.

 5 Steps to Conquer Six Figures in Student Loan Debt